arrayfire/arrayfire-windows-scripts/README.md

 ------------------------|------------------------
 WORKSPACE         	| Working directory
 AF_DIR            	| ArrayFire source code directory
-BUILD_TYPE        	| Can be Release (Default), Debug, RelWithDebWinfo, MinSizeRel DEPS_DIR          	| Where the dependencies are extracted from the `arrayfire_deps.zip` file.
-Ideally workspace/dependencies CPU, CUDA, OPENCL 	| To select which backends to use, set them to ON.
+DEPS_DIR          	| Where the dependencies are extracted from the `arrayfire_deps.zip` file.
+Ideally workspace/dependencies
+CPU, CUDA, OPENCL 	| To select which backends to use, set them to ON.
 To deselect, set them to OFF TESTS             	| ON to build tests, OFF to not build tests